-Sectional drawing A drawing at 1:100, 1:200 or 1:500 scale (metric) and based on a topographical survey showing a section through the site or part of the site as necessary.
-All sections should be referred to by way of a section/cut line on an inset or accompanying layout plan.
-Where proposals seek the use of roof spaces, sections must be included which clearly show the position of any openings in the roof slope and the floor to ceiling heights.
-Site location plan A plan based on up-to-date Ordnance Survey data accurately showing surrounding property and roads at a scale (metric) of 1:1250 or 1:2500 (or 1:5000 or 1:10000 in exceptional circumstances).
+Site location plan

+A plan based on up-to-date Ordnance Survey data accurately showing surrounding property and roads at a scale (metric) of 1:1250 or 1:2500 (or 1:5000 or 1:10000 in exceptional circumstances).
 The direction of north must be shown, with the site outlined in red and any other land within the applicant's control outlined in blue.
 The red line must include all land necessary to carry out the proposed development (e.g. land required for access to the site from a public highway, visibility splays, landscaping, car parking and open areas around buildings).
 Do not include sensitive locations of existing, protected habitats, such as badger setts.
 Whilst not mandatory, the inclusion of a linear scale bar is also useful, particularly so interested parties can establish the scale of the proposal and distance between features.

+Site photos

-Site photos An up-to-date collection of site photos to provide the potential for site visits to be carried out remotely.
+An up-to-date collection of site photos to provide the potential for site visits to be carried out remotely.
 The photos must be submitted electronically and show the location of the proposed development in the context of its surroundings.
 All photos must be provided in high-resolution and labelled, all within a single pdf document.
 A site location or block plan must be provided to show the location of the photo and the angle of view (as per the example below, for a rear extension).

-PHOTO1 VIEW OF REAR OF APPLICATION SITE AND RELATIONSHIP TO NO.2 PHOTO2 VIEW OF REAR OF APPLICATION SITE AND RELATIONSHIP TO NO.4 PHOTO3 VIEW OF REAR OF APPLICATION SITE AND RELATIONSHIP TO NO.4 PHOTO4 VIEW OF REAR OF APPLICATION SITE AND RELATIONSHIP TO NO.4 PHOTO4 VIEW OF REAR OF APPLICATION SITE AND RELATIONSHIP TO NO.4 PHOTO4 VIEW OF REAR GARDEN OF APPLICATION SITE FROM HOUSE PHOTO1 Care should be taken not to invade the privacy of neighbouring properties, and it should be noted that it remains at the sole discretion of the local planning authority to determine whether an in-person site visit is still required.
-Site photos for trees should include a general view of the whole tree, including the trunk from ground to crown, from three evenly spaced aspects along with detailed photos of any specific features (e.g. breaks, wounds, fungal gr
+PHOTO1 VIEW OF REAR OF APPLICATION SITE AND RELATIONSHIP TO NO.2 PHOTO2 VIEW OF REAR OF APPLICATION SITE РНОТО3 VIEW OF REAR OF APPLICATION SITE AND RELATIONSHIP TO NO.4 РНОТО4 VIEW OF REAR GARDEN OF APPLICATION SITE FROM HOUSE

+Care should be taken not to invade the privacy of neighbouring properties, and it should be noted that it remains at the sole discretion of the local planning authority to determine whether an in-person site visit is still required.

+Site photos for trees should include a general view of the whole tree, including the trunk from ground to crown, from three evenly spaced aspects along with detailed photos of any specific features (e.g. breaks, wounds, fungal growth, etc.).